farisc0de/farisc0de/README.md

 ## 👨‍💻 About Me

-I am an experienced software developer and I worked on more than 20 projects also I have worked on some entrepreneurship ideas and businesses like ArabLine Tech, ThunderHost, ShorttyCo, and PostAlpha all failed (:
+I'm an experienced software developer who's worked on over 20 projects.
+I've also worked on a few startup ideas and businesses, including ArabLine Tech, ThunderHost, ShorttyCo, and PostAlpha, all of which failed (:

-I have experience in using Linux based systems and how to administrate a Linux system, and I know how to use Git and Github on top of that I have used Github to host my projects like PhpSanitization and my File Sharing software Uploady
+I am familiar with Linux-based systems and how to administer them, as well as Git and Github, which I have used to host my projects such as PhpSanitization and Uploady.

-I have more than 100 courses certification in more than 10 topics, such as SMM, Web Design and Development, DevOps, Linux Management, and other topics.
+I've completed over 80 courses in over ten different topics, including SMM, Web Design and Development, DevOps, Linux Management, and others.

 ## 🔧 Development Stack
 <div align="left">